plan44/omega2flash/README.md

 - **\<firmware.bin\>** must be a OpenWrt firmware image for Omega2(S)(+) as produced by the OpenWrt build system.
 If none is specified, the script will exit after looking for programmable Omega2 on the network and do nothing.
 - **\<uboot-env-file\>** can be optionally specified to also set a specific uboot environment while flashing the Omega2.
 The custom firmware must include the fw_setenv utility and have a writable uboot environment partition for this to work.
 As factory state Omega2 don't have a writable uboot environment, this is done via a temporary startup script overlayed to the custom firmware and running when the custom firmware runs the first time.
 The *\<uboot-env-file\>* must contain lines starting with a uboot environment variable name, followed by some whitespace, followed by the value to assign.
+- **\<extra-conf-files-dir\>** can be optionally specified to add extra configuration files.
+The contents of this directory reflects the root file system of the device.
+Ususally, it will contain some `etc/uci-defaults/...` and/or `etc/config/...` files.

 ## Contributions